davhofer/alphazero/README.md

 # AlphaZero Implementation

-A fully functional yet simple implementation of the AlphaZero algorithm.
+A fully functional yet simple implementation of the [AlphaZero algorithm by Silver et al., 2017](https://www.nature.com/articles/nature24270).
 The focus lies on clarity and understanding of the core algorithm and the implementation doesn't contain any performance optimizations.

 ## Overview